Updated: Sep 17, 2022

 Get the little things done.
 Do you have an email that you’ve been meaning to respond to?
 An errand that you’ve been delaying?
 If you get the little things crossed off the list it will make the big things seem more achievable.
 Taking care of the smaller tasks helps take them off your mind so you can remain focused on the higher goals.

 To find the time specifically for floating, I think the best way to carve out the time is to schedule it in advance.
 Just like I used to float on Sunday evenings setting a consistent day and time for your float is a great way to make it happen and allow you to measure the benefits.
 Writing in a float journal will help you observe how you feel before and after a float, and help you record your tank thoughts.
 Make floating part of a ritual.
-I enjoy going for a great meal after floating when my senses are primed and ready for savoury input.
+I enjoy going for a great meal after floating when my senses are primed and ready for savory input.
 Find your ritual and run with it!